uinvent/flask-boilerplate/README.md

-# flask_boilerplate
+# Flask + SqlAlchemy + PyTest + Tox + Docker Boilerplate
-A repository with goal to make a flask API developer life easier, thus not only integrates libraries but also covered a simple API implementation.
+A repository to facilitate API developers, thus it integrate reputable libraries, cover their functional aspects and follows good engineering practices.

-It utilizes below libraries,
+These libraries are,
 1. Flask SqlAlchemy (Wrapper on SqlAlchemy)
 2. Flask Migrate (Wrapper on Alembic)
 3. Flask Manager (Wrapper on Flask Scripts)